PhilipEskins/pe-portfolio/README.md

 ## Process

+#### 8/19/19
+_Started a new branch for a design my wife came up with.
+Found a cool animation for my links at https://tobiasahlin.com/blog/css-trick-animating-link-underlines/ ._

 #### 8/18/19
 _Changed projects component to be a carousel instead of 4 panels, this will allow me to expand the panel to include more information._